 Height: 18 to 22 inches

 Weight: 28 to 48 pounds

-Physical Characteristics: Medium-sized; rough or smooth medium-length double coat; body is slightly longer than it is tall; long head that comes to a point at the nose with ears standing erect and tips curling overContinue to 5 of 10 below.
+Physical Characteristics: Rough or smooth medium-length double coat; body slightly longer than it is tall; long head that comes to a point at the nose; ears standing erect and tips curling overContinue to 5 of 10 below.

 05 of 10